eProsima/vulcanexus/docs/rst/tutorials/cloud/router_conf_with_forwarding_routes/router_conf_with_forwarding_routes.rst

 In particular, we will configure two participants in different domains and communicate them with a |rosrouter|.
 The |rosrouter| will have two forwarding routes, one generic and one specific to a topic.
 These routes will allow us to define what participants can subscribe to the data that another participant is publishing.
-This configuration can useful when a participant wants to send sensible data over a |rosrouter| to a subset of the participants.
+This configuration can be useful when a participant wants to send sensible data over a |rosrouter| to a subset of participants.

 .. note::